Voronenko/traefik2-compose-template/Readme.md

 b) traefik2 , and it's official docker image.
 Traefik is an open-source edge router that makes publishing your services a fun and easy experience.
 It receives requests on behalf of your system and finds out which components are responsible for handling them.
 Kind of interest for me are two backends supported - docker and kubernetes.

 c) Development subdomain.
 For nicely working solution we need to dedicate some subdomain for development, for example: `*.lvh.voronenko.net` - resolving to localhost, or `*.preview.project.net` - some wildcard domain pointing to your staging server.
+If you want branding neutral naming - you can use '*.fiks.im' as well.

 d) Wildcard certificate from letsencrypt to organize green seal certificate.
 Although on remote box traefik might take care on obtaining green seal certificate for each exposed fqdn for you, if you have possibility to pregenerate wildcard certificate - why not?

 For domain resolving to localhost, like mentioned `*.lvh.voronenko.net` - you need to take care of certificate on your own.
+New!
+If you want pre-generated grean seal certificates for local development - feel free to use `*.fiks.im` domain that resolves to localhost.
+Pregenerated certificates available at <https://github.com/Voronenko/fiks.im>, check for details

 For generating letsencrypt certificates my current tool of choice - is acme.sh - shell zero dependency tool.
 It supports number of dns providers, and generating wildcard certificate might be as simple as running short shell command.